alkashef/cleaning-excel-data/README.md

-# Pre-processing Excel Sheets for Later Data Analysis in R #
+# Pre-processing Excel Sheets#

 While cleaning data for a data analysis project in R, I came across a very big (> 100 MB) Excel file (xlsx) containing most of the data.
-There was no codebook, so I naturally wanted to open the file in Excel first, and have a look at it before loading it into R. It took a very long time to open and when it did, Excel often produced a "not enough resources" error at any modification to the file.
+There was no codebook, so I naturally wanted to open the file in Excel first, and have a look at it before loading it into R. It took a very long time to open and when it did, Excel often produced a "not enough resources" error whenever I tried to modify the file.

 Trying to open the file in R using `read.table()`, `read.xlsx()`, `read.xlsx2()`, or using most of the solutions mentioned [here](http://www.r-bloggers.com/read-excel-files-from-r/), took even longer than opening it in Excel and wasn't always successful.